-Outdoor with assigned seating: Access is only permitted with valid 2G proof.
+Outdoor with accioned coating Outdoor with assigned seating: Access is only permitted with valid 2G proof.
 An FFP2 mask is required.
-Obligation to notify from 50 people Authorisation required from 250 people Maximum limit: 4,000 people Professional sport No updated advice since 26 November 2021 Religious activities No updated advice since 26 November 2021 Public transport Carpooling by people outside the household is subject to the FFP 2 mask requirement.
-The use of coaches · and excursion boats is currently not possible. ( 1 December 2021 ) An FFP2 masks obligation applies to all public transport.
+All III 2 mask is required.
+Obligation to notify from 50 people Additionadion required from 250 people Duefaccional cuest - Maximum limit.
+4,000 people Professional sport No updated advice since 26 November 2021 Religious activities Public transport No updated advice since 26 November 2021 Carpooling by people outside the household is subject to the FFP 2 mask requirement.
+The use of coaches Public transport and excursion boats is currently not possible.
+(1 December 2021) and excursion boats is currently not possible.
+(1 becember 2021) An FFP2 masks obligation applies to all public transport.
 There is a 2-G obligation in cable cars and cogwheel railways, on bus trips and on excursion boats.
-Operators of cable cars and cog railways, bus trips and excursion boats have to appoint a COVID-19 officer and create a COVID-19 prevention protocol (12 December 2021).
+Operators of cable cars and cog railways, bus trips and excursion boats have to appoint a COVID-19 officer and create a COVID-19 prevention protocol (12 December 2021) .
 International travel Due to the new virus variant Omicron, entry from these countries is generally prohibited into Austria and flights from these countries are banned: Botswana, Eswatini, Lesotho, Mozambique, Namibia, Zimbabwe, and South Africa.
-The following rules now apply to people upon entry from other countries: Registration for pre-travel clearance Presentation of a negative molecular biological test result (PCR test); the sampling must not have taken place more than 72 hours ago Immediate commencement of a 10-day quarantine.
+The following rules now apply to people upon entry from other countries: Registration for pre-travel clearance • Presentation of a negative molecular biological test result (PCR test); the sampling must not have taken place more than 72 hours ago Immediate commencement of a 10-day quarantine.
 The quarantine is deemed to have ended if a further PCR test is carried out at the earliest on the fifth day after entry, the result of which is negative.
 The day of entry is to be regarded as "day zero".
-(27 November 2021) of chity is to be regarded as day zero i ( -7 Hotelinser zozz ) Trips abroad are possible for everyone.
+(27 November 2021) Trips abroad are possible for everyone.
 For unvaccinated people they represent an exception to the exit restriction (mental and physical recreation in the open air).
 The entry requirements must be taken into account when entering the destination country and Austria.
 However, you may not leave the country in order to circumvent national regulations (lockdown unvaccinated persons) (12 December 2021).
 Domestic travel No updated advice since 26 November 2021 Culture/leisure/entertainment Leisure and cultural facilities in general (12 December 2021).
 General ban on standing gastronomy General ban on bar operations Access is only permitted with valid 2-G proof.
 There is an FFP2 mask requirement, except at the seat.
-Operators have to collect contact details.
-Operators have to appoint a: n COVID-19 officer: n and create a COVID-19 prevention protocol.
+Operators have to collect contact details. • Operators have to appoint a: n COVID-19 officer: n and create a COVID-19 prevention protocol.
 Leisure and cultural gatherings - indoor without assigned seats: Access is only permitted with valid 2-G proof.